QKAN: quantum Kolmogorov-Arnold networks with applications in machine learning and multivariate state preparation: Results

 \begin{theorem}[CHEB-QKAN] Given access to a controlled diagonal $(1, a_x, \varepsilon_x)$-block-encoding $U_x$ of an input vector $\vec{x} \in [-1,1]^{N}$, and access to $d+1$ controlled diagonal $(1, a_w, \varepsilon_w)$-block-encodings $U_{w^{(r)}}$ of weight vectors $\vec{w}^{(r)} \in [-1,1]^{NK}$, we can construct a diagonal $(1, a_x + 1 + a_w + \log_2(d+1) + n, 4d\sqrt{\varepsilon_x} + \varepsilon_w)$-block-encoding of a vector $\Phi(\vec{x}) \in [-1,1]^K$ corresponding to the \emph{CHEB-QKAN} layer

-where $d$ is the maximal degree of Chebyshev polynomials used in the parameterization of activation functions $\phi_{pq}$, using $\mathcal{O}\left(d\right)$ applications of controlled-$U_x$ and controlled-$U_{w^{(r)}}$ and their adjoint versions. \end{theorem}
+where $d$ is the maximal degree of Chebyshev polynomials used in the parameterization of activation functions $\phi_{pq}$, using $\mathcal{O}\left(d^2\right)$ applications of controlled-$U_x$ and controlled-$U_{w^{(r)}}$ and their adjoint versions. \end{theorem}

-In the above theorem and the following section, we construct QKAN using Chebyshev polynomials, but our results do not show this is the only construction of QKANs.
-In fact, due to the versatility of the QSVT framework, quantum implementations of other versions of KANs can be realized, albeit with a potential increase in approximation errors, given that, unlike Chebyshev polynomials, such basis functions may not be exactly realized.
-For example, to implement the $B$-spline construction for KANs in \citet{liu_kan_2024}'s original paper, each individual spline can be implemented by first separating each piecewise section and then taking its sum by the linear combinations of unitaries method (LCU)~\citep{berry2015simulating}.
+In the above theorem, we construct QKAN using Chebyshev polynomials.
+However, we emphasize that QKAN is not limited to this particular basis set.
+In fact, due to the versatility of the QSVT framework, quantum implementations of other versions of KANs can be realized using efficient polynomial approximation of a wide range of basis functions~\citep{chao2020finding, dong2021efficient, martyn2021grand, gilyen2019quantum}.
+For example, to implement the $B$-spline construction for KANs in \citet{liu2025kan}'s original paper, each individual spline can be implemented by first separating each piecewise section and then taking its sum by the linear combinations of unitaries method (LCU)~\citep{berry2015simulating}.
 Each individual piecewise polynomial can then be implemented by multiplying a polynomial function constructed via QSVT with a threshold function formed by the sum of two Heaviside functions, which can in turn be approximated using polynomial approximations to the $\erf$ function via Lemma 10 and Corollary 5 of Ref.~\citep{low2017hamiltonian}.

-\section{Implementing CHEB-QKAN}
+\subsection{Implementing CHEB-QKAN}

-In this Section, we prove the main~\cref{theorem:cheb_qkan} by implementing CHEB-QKAN.
-The proof is followed by an analysis of gate complexity and qubit requirements.